Miscellaneous Information I have gathered about Jellycats that may help answer some questions.

 These numbers, (ex.
 JCINC0123, JELLY0123) to quote from an enquiry made to Jellycat are batch codes or “internal tracking numbers that are randomized so we can identify products that people may put out there as counterfeit.”
 These numbers are not related to the Jellycat style or a particular range and do not have meaning unless you are in the company.
 (Nov.
 2020)

-JCINC denotes it was made for the US.
+JCINC denotes it was made for the US and North America.

 BP denotes it was made for Bonpoint.